Andrew-Reid/lichen.js/README.md

 Sets the opacity of the pattern shapes (not the background).
 0 is completely transparent, 1 is completely opaque.
 If not provided, returns the current opacity value.
 Defaults to 1.

+**square.spacing(spacing)**

+If spacing provided, sets the distance between squares (on x axis) - not including stroke width.
+If not provided, returns the current spacing.
+Defaults to 2.

 **square.stroke(color)**

 If a color is provided, sets the stroke color of the pattern.
 If not provided, returns the current value.
 Defaults to black.

+**square.strokeWidth(width)**

+If a width is provided, sets the stroke width to the specified number, in pixels.
+If not provided, returns the current value.
+Defaults to 0.

 **square.use()**

 Returns a string containing the location of the pattern.
 Can be used to set the fill of polygons, eg:

 `rect.attr("fill",square.use());`

-**square.strokeWidth(width)**

-If a width is provided, sets the strokew width to the specified number, in pixels.
-If not provided, returns the current value.
-Defaults to 0.

 ### ln.hexagon()